jinglicase/OpioidUserDetection/README.md

 "keywords" represents the words appeared both in the posts and the paper "Drug Slang Code Words".
 The ormat of "keywords" is like "opiate^opiates^china".
 The keywords are joined together using "^".

 After generating the CSV file, put this file into the "dataset1000" folder.
 Meanwhile, "data-withoutID-2.csv" in each code should be replaced by the name you give for your own file.

+# Team
+The code was developed mostly by my former student Yuchen Wang.
+Other students (Zhengyu Fang and Wei Du) also contributed to the code.